jamescooke/flake8-aaa/README.rst

 * Arrange and Assert blocks do not contain additional blank lines.

-Adding these simple formatting checks help you write simple, consistently formatted tests.
+Checking your code with these simple formatting rules helps you write simple, consistently formatted tests that match the AAA pattern.
 They are most helpful if you call Flake8 regularly, for example when you save a file or before you run a test suite.

 In the future, Flake8-AAA will check that no test has become too complicated.